Recreation & Outdoors in Maple Ridge

 Established in 1926, the Maple Ridge Golf Course was one of the first courses built in the Fraser Valley and sits high above the mighty Fraser River.
 The golf course sits on 40 acres that was home to Maple Ridge founder John McIvor and the first town meeting was held under a maple tree at this location.
 There are also several world-class golf courses within reach in the neighbouring communities.

 Maple Ridge offers excitement and relaxation for cyclists of all levels.
 Try some laid back biking along the 48 km of dykes that follow the Fraser River and Pitt River, or try a more challenging bike route in the rugged landscape in Golden Ears Provincial Park.

 Maple Ridge has an extensive network of parks and trails to meet the diverse recreational needs.
 Parks range in size from smaller neighbourhood parks in residential areas, municipal parks that offer areas for specific activities and protect natural features and community parks that provide large open spaces for sports activities.
 The trail network includes over 100 kilometers (km) of local riding and hiking trails, as well as 50 - 60 km in nearby Golden Ears Provincial Park.
 Regional and provincial parks add to the list of available outdoor recreation venues.
 Park Listings

 Skiing and Snow Sports

 Maple Ridge is just a short drive to the local mountains.
-We are located just one hour from Hemlock Ski Resort, Seymour Mountain, Grouse Mountain, Cypress Mountain and two hours from the world-class skiing resort at Whistler Blackcomb.
+We are located just one hour from Sasquatch Mountain Resort, Seymour Mountain, Grouse Mountain, Cypress Mountain and two hours from the world-class skiing resort at Whistler Blackcomb.